California launches earthquake early warning system it calls best in world

-LOS ANGELES (Reuters) - California rolled out the nation’s first statewide earthquake warning system on Thursday, designed to detect seismic waves and alert residents through a mobile phone app even before the ground starts shaking.
+LOS ANGELES, Oct 17 (Reuters) - California rolled out the nation’s first statewide earthquake warning system on Thursday, designed to detect seismic waves and alert residents through a mobile phone app even before the ground starts shaking.

 Governor Gavin Newsom, who urged Californians to download the MyShake app on the anniversary of the devastating Loma Prieta earthquake on Oct.
 17, 1989, boasted the program was more sophisticated than early warning systems already used in Mexico and Japan.